 Academic honesty and integrity lie at the heart of any educational enterprise.
-Students are expected to do their own work and neither to give nor to receive assistance during quizzes, examinations, or other class exercises nor assist other students in violating academic honesty standards of the University.
+Students are expected to do their own work.
+Student shall not give nor receive assistance during quizzes, examinations, or other class exercises nor assist other students in violating academic honesty standards of the University.

-If your are not familiar with the reporting process, please read the information below, which pertains to undergraduate students only.
-Faculty with academic honesty concerns involving a graduate student should contact the Office of Graduate and Professional Studies.
+If you are familiar with the reporting process, access the online academic honesty reporting form which pertains to undergraduate students only.
+Faculty with academic honesty concerns involving a graduate student should contact the Graduate College.

-If a faculty member suspects a student has been academically dishonest, review all information to ensure that there is sufficient support to warrant a charge of academic dishonesty.
-Faculty members may wish to meet with the student to discuss their suspicion.
+Review the material to ensure that there is sufficient support for a charge of academic dishonesty.
+You may wish to meet with the student to discuss your suspicion.
 The staff of the Office of Student Conduct are available to consult with faculty members on aspects of academic honesty violations.

-- Contact the Office of Student Conduct to determine the student’s disciplinary history and to identify the appropriate option for the case.
+Contact the Office of Student Conduct (contact form available here) to determine the student’s disciplinary history and to identify the appropriate option for the case.

 - How extensive is the problem?